Video game music: In popular music

 In the popular music industry, video game music and sounds have appeared in songs by various popular artists.
 Arcade game sounds had a particularly strong influence on the hip hop, pop music (particularly synthpop) and electro music genres during the golden age of arcade video games in the early 1980s.
 Arcade game sounds had an influence on synthpop pioneers Yellow Magic Orchestra, who sampled Space Invaders sounds in their influential 1978 debut album, particularly the hit song "Computer Game".
 In turn, the band would have a major influence on much of the video game music produced during the 8-bit and 16-bit eras.

 Other pop songs based on Space Invaders soon followed, including "Disco Space Invaders" (1979) by Funny Stuff, "Space Invaders" (1980) by Playback, and the hit songs "Space Invader" (1980) by The Pretenders and "Space Invaders" (1980) by Uncle Vic.
 Buckner & Garcia produced a successful album dedicated to video game music in 1982, Pac-Man Fever.
 Former YMO member Haruomi Hosono also released a 1984 album produced entirely from Namco arcade game samples entitled Video Game Music, an early example of a chiptune record and the first video game music album.
 Warp's record "Testone" (1990) by Sweet Exorcist sampled video game sounds from YMO's "Computer Game" and defined Sheffield's bleep techno scene in the early 1990s.
+In 1991, American alternative rock band Pixies released a cover version of the main theme from the arcade game Narc as a B-side to the single "Planet of Sound".

 More recently, "video game beats" have appeared in popular songs such as Kesha's "Tik Tok", the best-selling single of 2010, as well as "U Should Know Better" by Robyn featuring Snoop Dogg, and "Hellbound" by Eminem.
 The influence of video game music can also be seen in contemporary electronica music by artists such as Dizzee Rascal and Kieran Hebden.
 Grime music in particular samples sawtooth wave sounds from video games which were popular in East London.
 English power metal band DragonForce is also known for their "retro video game influenced" sound.